 From my experience of being in many buildings that had fiberglass contamination, I know it effects people in different ways.
 Some have the obvious signs of sinus issues, coughing and burning eyes, while others get an upset stomach.
 Some do not appear to be effected at all.
 Logically speaking, if your body is busy trying to get rid of a toxin, it has less energy left to fight off other things or take care of the body in other ways.
 Toxins overload the liver and kidney and create inflammation which can cause a wide range of ailments.
 Fiberglass is a respirable durable fiber (RDF), meaning it is something you breathe in that the body cannot break down.
 I find that many people are indeed effected, but they are just used to the symptoms and do not know what is causing it, or just write it off as “having allergies”.

 Fiberglass can vary in smell or not smell at all.
+The smell coming from fiberglass is from the binder glue and the formaldehyde it releases into the air.
 Some of it has an almost unbearable burnt smell, to a sweet burnt smell, while other types remind me of urine.
 Sometimes it smells stale in a way that reminds me of a dusty old book that has been on the shelf for years, what I like to call "grandma's attic smell".
 If you can smell it, it's in the air.
 Sometimes it does not appear to have any smell at all, yet it is still being blown out of an air duct or coming out of a wall.
+I believe that some of the smell is coming from the styrene gasses.